Introduction to machine learning: what is it and applications

 In this introduction to machine learning, we show you what this fascinating subset of artificial intelligence is about.

 Computers are evolving very fast and machine learning is the biggest probe.
 Why?
 Because machines started being programmed to learn from the experience resulting from data analysis just like humans do.
-This means that they could become autonomous to take their own decisions as machine learning keep evolving.
+This means that they could become autonomous taking their own decisions as machine learning keep evolving.

 We must take into account that machine learning is not a conventional software application, but a system that can code itself by developing its own instructions from samples.